 This feature requires an eero network not placed in bridge mode.
 Learn more.

 Get added security for connected devices that support the WPA3 standard—the latest in wifi encryption.
 By enabling WPA3, eero can also transition any devices that do not support WPA3 to instead use the WPA2 standard.
 Certain devices may not be capable of backward compatibility and won’t be able to connect if WPA3 is turned on.
 To determine whether a device uses the WPA3 standard, check its details in the eero app.

 For more information on WPA3, please see this article dedicated to WPA3.

 - Tap the Discover icon at the bottom of the screen

 - Switch the toggle on for any of the features

 We encourage you to visit our community to provide feedback and to suggest other features you’d like to see in the future.
 With your feedback, we know we can make home WiFi even better.

-Note: Band Steering, originally an eero Labs feature, has been moved to Settings > Network settings.
+Note: Client Steering, originally an eero Labs feature known as Band Steering, has been moved to Settings > Network settings.
 Please see this article for more information on Band Steering and other advanced features supported by eero.